BMClab/BMC/courses/MotorControl2015.md

  + Erdemir et al. (2007)

 **Assignments**
- + Study and run the script knee.m of chapter 4 from Nigg & Herzog (2006)
+ + Study and run the script knee.m of chapter 4 from Nigg & Herzog (2006).
+ + Change knee.m to use another integrator (e.g., ode45) and add plots for muscle length and velocity.

 ### Weeks 8 - 10
 - [OpenSim software](https://simtk.org/home/opensim)